GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Hive
 - deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
-- must not be obstructed by a wall to interact with skills or players
+- must not be obstructed by a wall too much to be able interact with skills or players
-- acts as a sphere so you can revive a player who is on a different floor for instance
+- acts as a sphere so you can heal/revive a player who is on a different floor for instance
-- its skill tier can't decrease after deploying it
+- its number of charges can't decrease from losing skill tiers after deploying it
 ##### Artificer
 - doesn't need to be deployed to affect your other skill
 - heals nearby deployed shields while holstered (TODO: verify this information)